TJacka/TJacka/README.md

 <br>

-### I'm a full-stack Javascript web developer from Seattle, USA <br> who wants to be your next software engineer!
+### I'm a full-stack Javascript web developer from Seattle, USA <br><br> who wants to be your next software engineer!

   <br>